 Even though I didn’t have the best English skills, I still wrote and published 6 bestselling books.
 That’s why I started Self-Publishing School and our Become a Bestseller program to begin with.

-I figured out how to write a high quality book despite writing skills, and that’s what I want you to know: you don’t need to be a good writer to product a good book.
+I figured out how to write a high-quality book despite writing skills, and that’s what I want you to know: you don’t need to be a good writer to produce a good book.

 All you need is an idea…and we here at Self-Publishing School believe that everyone has a book in them.
 We just specialize in getting it out and published to its best form.

 But in addition to that, I wanted to drop some other tips for beginners, those looking to start writing a book for the first time: